NumSoftware/Amaru.jl/docs/src/tutorial/tutorial.md

 ### Model generation

-The following example shows the walk through of creating a `Domain` object.
+The following example shows the walk through of creating a `Model` object.
 Note that the list of materials contains a pair relating a domain region to material instance.
 ```@example